imhazige/myblog/_posts/2020-02-02-why-open-source-my-indie-game.md

 ## How Many I earned from these 3 games.
 The result is that I earned -490$ by these 3 indie games. -500$ for App Store fee. +20$ for Unity Ads earning LOL!

-No more than 50 people download the games from App Store a I think.
+No more than 50 people download the games from App Store as I think.

 Some of my firends like the `Karaok Kong`, and they said `Aero Egg` is too hard, but they like the art!